moia-oss/eslint-prettier-typescript-config/README.md

   }
   ```

-- To recommend the ESLint and Prettier plugins vor VSCode, you can add this to your `.vscode/extensions.json`:
+- To recommend the ESLint and Prettier plugins for VSCode, you can add this to your `.vscode/extensions.json`:

   ```json
   {